SwedenLivingWorld world_2_fill WorldBusiness BusinessSports sports-soccer SportsEntertainmentEntertain

 I've really got the classical skiing going this year.
 It feels like I'm just skiing and having fun, says Frida Karlsson to Viaplay.

 She set a powerful pace already during the initial kilometer of Sunday's World Cup race in classical style in French Les Rousses.
 The field was quickly spread out on the demanding course, with its many steep uphill climbs.
-After just over five kilometers, only four other skiers could keep up with the pace, and after nine kilometers, only national team colleague Ebba Andersson could keep up with Karlsson.
+After about five kilometers, only four other skiers could keep up with the pace, and after nine kilometers, only national team colleague Ebba Andersson could keep up with Karlsson.

-Soon, she was also left behind.
+Soon, she too was left without a chance.

-I just tried to ski relaxed with pressure, to "let the wheels go".
+I just tried to ski relaxed with pressure, to "let the skis go".
 I set a pace that was controlled, I could have responded to attacks if they had come.
 But it seems to have taken its toll on everyone else.

 Long-awaited podium spot